rehive/docs-portal/content/platform/releases/deprecation_timeline.md

 *The date for this deprecation was pushed back from its previous date of the 20-04-2019*

 1. Remove non-inferred transaction fees on automatic fee creation rules.
-	- Transaction fees will all have to be inferred to work after this date.
+	- All automatic ransaction fees will have to be inferred to work after this date.
-	- The `fees` and `fee` fields on individual transactions will continue to be supported for backwards compatibility reasons.
+	- The `fees` and `fee` fields on individual transactions will continue to be exposed for backwards compatibility reasons.
 3. Remove the source/destination property.
 	- These properties are now available as a single `partner` property.